bunnymen1012/Embedded-System/README.md

 # Embedded-System

+## Course description:

-Course description:Use of small computers embedded as part of other machines.
+Use of small computers embedded as part of other machines.
 Limited-resource microcontrollers and state machines from high description language.
 Embedded hardware: RAM, ROM, flash, timers, UARTs, PWM, A/D, multiplexing, debouncing.
 Development and debugging tools running on host computers.
 Real-Time Operating System (RTOS) semaphores, mailboxes, queues.
 Task priorities and rate monotonic scheduling.
 Software architectures for embedded systems.